bvcyber/Sitgrep/README.md

 # Local Mode

-`sitgrep local` uses local rules, sourced from Semgrep's open source rules github, instead of Semgrep's official registry.
+`sitgrep local` uses local rules, sourced from Semgrep's [open source rules Github](https://github.com/semgrep/semgrep-rules).

 `sitgrep local --github` downloads the packages, listed in a text file or in the command line: